piotr-daniel/qnote/README.md

 # QNote

-QNote is a terminal-based, local-first, note-taking app powered by [Textual](https://github.com/Textualize/textual).
+QNote is a terminal-based, local-first note-taking app powered by [Textual](https://github.com/Textualize/textual).
-It provides a fast, intuitive, and visually appealing way to manage your notes directly in the terminal.
+It provides a fast, intuitive, keyboard-driven way to capture and manage notes — all without leaving your terminal.

 [![Demo](demo.gif)](demo.mp4)
 ---

 ## Why another note-taking app?

-To solve the bane of my life!

-I often struggle to just make a note, simply, no fuss, without spending ages to decide which section of other note-taking apps to insert it or spending even more time trying to find it later.

-Sounds familiar?
-If so, great, *QNote* is the solution for you! - No need to register, log in, and sign your life away to never ending data collection, etc... etc...

-The mission was simple: make note-taking quick, but manageable!
+Because taking a quick note shouldn’t feel like a project.

+Most note apps make you:
+- choose a notebook
+- choose a folder
+- choose a tag
+- choose a title
+- confirm sync
+- worry about the cloud

+…and somehow your note still gets lost later

+QNote fixes that by staying out of your way.

+- No accounts
+- No cloud
+- No decisions
+- No ceremony

+Just:

-- One command install
+- One command to install
-- One command launch
+- One command to launch (or startup)
-- One hotkey and type away
+- One hotkey → type → done

-It's very easy to move your note around or create new categories and to manage it's content.
-The app provides metadata which helps you understand what your note is.
+Your notes stay local, fast, and easy to navigate with simple categories and metadata that help you keep things tidy without effort.

 ---